SAP-samples/teched2025-AI165/exercises/ex1/README.md

       - "Provide information about the business partner called Cymbal Direct."
       - "Provide information about the business partner called Siiidneeey Promo." (the agent should infer that you probably meant Sydney Promotions)
    - Should the agent not behave as expected, go through the (timeline) logs to try to find the issue.
+   - See if you can find the raw agent response in the logs, which hasn't been further processed by Joule yet

 6. Create a new Action Project to externalize business partner information
    - Navigate to Connectors → Actions to create a new action project using OData Destination as the type.